nemac/fcav-ndvi/README.md

    of the list.

-   Also, if you are deploying a full year data file to replace a previously deployed partial year file, be sure to remove the partial year from from the list in `Config.py`.
+   Also, if you are deploying a full year data file to replace a previously deployed partial year file, or a raw eMODIS file, be sure to remove the partial year from from the list in `Config.py`.

 4. Edit the `mugl.tpl.xml` file to change the `max` attribute of the `<horizontalaxis>` element to be the last day of the month